rougin/basilisk/README.md

 $ phpstan
 ```

+> [!NOTE]
-When running the specified command, it will use the `phpstan.neon` file which is already provided by `Basilisk`.
+> When running `phpstan`, it will use the `phpstan.neon` file which is already provided by `Basilisk`.

 ### Coding style

 Aside from code quality, `Basilisk` also uses a tool named [PHP Coding Standards Fixer](https://cs.symfony.com/) for maintaining an opinionated style guide.
-The said tool needs also to be installed in the `Composer`'s global environment:
+To use this tooling, it needs also to be installed in the `Composer`'s global environment first:

 ``` bash
 $ composer global require friendsofphp/php-cs-fixer --dev
 ```

-After being installed, kindly use the `php-cs-fixer` command in the same `Authsum` directory:
+After its installation, kindly use the `php-cs-fixer` command in the same `Authsum` directory:

 ``` bash
 $ cd Sample